TheRainbowPhoenix/ruins-explorer/cpgame/README.md

 ## TODO

+extra+ : ADD LOGGER (to print on desktop, but not on device)

 1. Finish the GameMap, make it load map from files
 2. Roll out various Game* classes
 3. Modules Vocab (for text templates) + SceneManager + BattleManager